gitter-badger/Deadcord/README.md

 * Our goal is to make better change in Discord, not having our work re-distributed.

-Updates and bug-fixes will continue as normal, this repo will be used for open-sourced Deadcord snippets and releases. **If you have any questions, join our Discord.**
+Updates and bug-fixes will continue as normal, this repo will be used for open-sourced Deadcord snippets and releases. **If you have any questions, join our community Discord.**

 ---